ranja-sarkar/DecisionTree/README.md

 <img width="332" height="173" alt="dt" src="https://github.com/user-attachments/assets/0323ed37-1a74-42b7-bdbc-7d4a70818a67" />

-Decision trees classify a dataset based on the features in the dataset.
+A Decision tree classifies a dataset based on the features in the dataset.
 In decision trees, each internal/decision mode represents a feature/attribute, each branch is a decision rule and each leaf node is the outcome/result.
 Decision node represents a parent class and leaf node represents a child class.
 The feature values at the child nodes are as pure as possible, and most informative about the target/response in the dataset.

+A decision tree can also be used for [regression](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeRegressor.html), in which the function (criterion) to measure the quality of a split can be [MSE, MAE](https://ranja-sarkar.github.io/2025/12/18/metrics-in-machine-learning.html) etc..

 <img width="264" height="178" alt="dt" src="https://github.com/user-attachments/assets/1edf306e-b1d2-4155-a0ea-760375953cbb" />

-Decision trees are simple models that are easy to interpret.
-They're fast to train and require minimal data pre-processing.
-And they handle outliers with ease.
-Yet they suffer from a major limitation, and that is their instability as compared to other predictors.
-They can be extremely sensitive to small perturbations in the data, that is a minor change in the training example can result in a drastic change in the structure of the tree.
+A Decision tree is a simple model, easy to interpret.
+It is fast to train and require minimal data pre-processing.
+And it handles outliers with ease.
+Yet it suffers from a major limitation, that is its instability as compared to other predictors.
+It can be extremely sensitive to small perturbations in the data, that is a minor change in the training example can result in a drastic change in the structure of the tree.

 # Mutual Information